newnol/aniversary/README.md

 The `.env` file is ignored by git and allows `src/pages/Journey.tsx` to read the token using `import.meta.env.VITE_MAPBOX_TOKEN`.

 A small React + Vite application built to celebrate the journey of a couple.
-It showcases a timeline, gallery and interactive quiz using Tailwind CSS for styling.
+It showcases a timeline, gallery, pet photos and interactive quiz using Tailwind CSS for styling.

 ## Prerequisites